CR3Swapper/bluepill/VMCS-GUEST.md

     - Bits 3:0 (Type).
-        - If the guest will not be IA-32e mode, the Type must be 3 (16-bit busy TSS) or 11 (32-bit busy TSS).
+        - If the guest will not be IA-32e mode, the Type must be 3 (16-bit busy TSS) or 11 (32-bit busy TSS). :white_check_mark:
-        - If the guest will be IA-32e mode, the Type must be 11 (64-bit busy TSS).
+        - If the guest will be IA-32e mode, the Type must be 11 (64-bit busy TSS). :white_check_mark:

     - Bit 4 (S).
-S must be 0.
+S must be 0. :white_check_mark:
     - Bit 7 (P).
-P must be 1.
+P must be 1. :white_check_mark:
     - Bits 11:8 (reserved).
-These bits must all be 0.
+These bits must all be 0. :white_check_mark:
     - Bit 15 (G).
-        - If any bit in the limit field in the range 11:0 is 0, G must be 0.
+        - If any bit in the limit field in the range 11:0 is 0, G must be 0. :white_check_mark:
-        - If any bit in the limit field in the range 31:20 is 1, G must be 1.
+        - If any bit in the limit field in the range 31:20 is 1, G must be 1. :white_check_mark:
     - Bit 16 (Unusable).
-The unusable bit must be 0.
+The unusable bit must be 0. :white_check_mark:
     - Bits 31:17 (reserved).
-These bits must all be 0.
+These bits must all be 0. :white_check_mark:

 ```
 tr selector: 0x0000000000000040